AdobeDocs/adobe-io-events/src/pages/guides/using/idcs/idcs-events-data-stream-setup.md

 --- | ---
-QUEUED | The job is not yet running ASSETS_DOWNLOAD_STARTED | Downloading has started for assets required to run this job ASSET_DOWNLOAD_STARTED | Emmited for individual assets, once for each asset that is downloaded ASSET_SCANNING_STARTED | Scanning the downloaded asset ASSET_DOWNLOAD_COMPLETED | Downloading of an individual asset is comepleted ASSET_SCANNING_COMPLETED | Scanning of an individual asset is comepleted ASSET_DOWNLOAD_FAILED | Individual downloading of an asset has failed ASSET_SCANNING_FAILED | Individual scanning of an asset has failed ASSETS_DOWNLOAD_COMPLETED | Downloading of all assets is comepleted ENGINE_PROCESSING_STARTED | The job was handed over to engine to be processed RUNNING | Engine is still working on the job ENGINE_PROCESSING_COMPLETED | Engine has completed the capability execution ASSETS_UPLOAD_STARTED | Capability generated asset upload started ASSET_UPLOAD_STARTED | Emmited for individual asset upload, once for each asset that starts uploading ASSET_UPLOAD_COMPLETED | Capability generated asset upload completed ASSET_UPLOAD_FAILED | One or more capability generated asset upload failed ASSETS_UPLOAD_COMPLETED | All asset uploading is completed
+QUEUED | The job is not yet running ASSETS_DOWNLOAD_STARTED | Downloading has started for assets required to run this job ASSET_DOWNLOAD_STARTED | Emitted for individual assets, once for each asset that is downloaded ASSET_SCANNING_STARTED | Scanning the downloaded asset ASSET_DOWNLOAD_COMPLETED | Downloading of an individual asset is completed ASSET_SCANNING_COMPLETED | Scanning of an individual asset is completed ASSET_DOWNLOAD_FAILED | Individual downloading of an asset has failed ASSET_SCANNING_FAILED | Individual scanning of an asset has failed ASSETS_DOWNLOAD_COMPLETED | Downloading of all assets is completed ENGINE_PROCESSING_STARTED | The job was handed over to engine to be processed RUNNING | The Engine is still working on the job ENGINE_PROCESSING_COMPLETED | The Engine has completed the capability execution ASSETS_UPLOAD_STARTED | Capability generated asset upload started ASSET_UPLOAD_STARTED | Emitted for individual asset upload, once for each asset that starts uploading ASSET_UPLOAD_COMPLETED | Capability generated asset upload completed ASSET_UPLOAD_FAILED | One or more capability generated asset upload failed ASSETS_UPLOAD_COMPLETED | All asset uploading is completed